hazeez/study/docs/statistics/Hypothesis_Testing.md

  \mathbf{H}_\mathbf{1}: \mu < 500
 $$

+We started with great enthusiasm to prove the null hypothesis wrong.

+!!!
+Remember
+	In hypothesis testing, the quest is to always prove the null hypothesis wrong!

 We took a sample size of 30 i.e `n=30` and found the mean is `499`.

 Ah! now comes the dilemma - whether we need to accept or reject the null hypothesis?
 The sample mean is just falling short by 1 from the population mean.